 Luckily, this may not have to involve shelling out a lot of money for special products.
 Natural ingredients can be very helpful at controlling pimples.
 Green tea is a surprising one.

 Green tea has natural antimicrobial properties.
 Thus, using it as a face wash can actually be extremely beneficial to someone struggling with pimples.
 Just make sure you let the tea thoroughly cool before applying it to your face.
 You don’t want to hurt yourself by exposing your skin to extremely hot tea.

 You might also want to make sure you thoroughly rinse your face after applying the green tea, especially if you plan on going out (Source).

-Or Use Aloe Vera Gel
+19. Use Aloe Vera Gel

 Aloe vera gel is another natural ingredient that is known to have antibacterial and anti-inflammatory properties.
 In fact, this is why many experts recommend keeping it on hand if you plan on spending a long time out in the sun.
 Applying aloe vera gel to a sunburn can reduce pain and guard against other side effects.